mahmoud/sedimental/entries/simple_statistics_for_systems.md

 really you who passed those statistics exams.
 -->

+[TOC]

-# Data collection and statistical convention
+# Collection and convention

-Looking at the behavior of the system, we have to be critical, unbiased investigators.
-We instrument the system, turning it into a stream that generates data, such as function execution times, and usage information, like request lengths and response codes.
+To begin, we consider a target component we want to measure and improve.
+At PayPal this is often one of our hundreds of HTTP server applications.
+If a developer were to look at our internal frameworks, they would find hundreds of critical paths that have been instrumented to generate streams of measurements: function execution times, request lengths, and response codes, for instance.
+We discuss more about our methods of instrumentation below.

-With these data collection streams in place, it's time to reach into the statistical toolbox.
-The unbiased starting point is to treat these numerical values as random variables and use descriptive statistics.
-While that may sound obvious, remember that much of statistics is dedicated to inferring and modeling future outcomes.
+For now, we assume these data collection streams in place and focus on numerical measurements like durations.
+The correct starting point minimizes bias.
+We assume the least, treating our measurements as values of random variables.
+So opens the wide world of descriptive statistics, a whole area devoted to describing the behavior of randomness.
+While this may sound obvious, remember that much of statistics is dedicated to modeling and inferring future outcomes.
 Knowing that "descriptive" statistics is the technical opposite of "inferential" statistics drastically narrows down future searches.

 Collecting data is all about balance.
-Too little data and best case, you might as well have not bothered.
-Worst case, you make an uninformed decision that takes you down with it.
-Then again, too much data can also result in downtime, and even if you keep an eye on memory consumption, you need to consider the time consumption of sifting through data excess.
-"Big data" is not a necessary step toward understanding big systems.
+Too little data and you might as well have not bothered, in the best case.
+Worst case, you make an uninformed decision that takes your service down with it.
+Then again, too much data can also result in downtime, and even if you keep an eye on memory consumption, you need to consider the resources required to through excess data.
+"Big data" looms large, but it is not a necessary step toward understanding big systems.
 We want dense, balanced data.

 So what tools does the engineer have for balanced collection?
 When it comes to metadata, there is never a shortage of volume, dimensions,